SallySoul/step3/README.md

 and provide redundancy against the changing landscape of the internet.

 ## `step3_classic.tex` and `step3_classic_v1.pdf`
-Given that the original document was a pdf with a source, I recreated it as best I could in [LaTeX](https://www.latex-project.org).
+Given that the original document was a pdf without source, I recreated it as best I could in [LaTeX](https://www.latex-project.org).
 In this way, I hope to make it easier for future readers to modify and share the message of this document.